realA10001986/Time-Circuits-Display/README.md

 Setting actual time:
 - If the TCD is going to be connected to a WiFi network with internet access as described in the following section, it will receive time information through NTP (network time protocol).
 No user interaction is required.
-- If you are going to keep your TCD in access point mode (in which case it cannot access the internet), please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).
+- Otherwise please set your local time through the [keypad menu](#how-to-set-the-real-time-clock-rtc).

 #### Connecting to a WiFi network

-The TCD knows two ways of WiFi operation: Either it creates its own WiFi network, or it connects to a pre-existing WiFi network.
+The TCD knows two ways of WiFi operation: Either it creates its own WiFi network or it connects to a pre-existing WiFi network.

 As long as the device is unconfigured, it creates a WiFi network of its own named "TCD-AP".
-This is called **"Access point mode"**, or **"AP-mode"**.
+This is called **"Access point mode"** or **"AP-mode"**.
 In this mode, other WiFi devices - such as other props or a computer - can connect to the TCD, but the TCD can't access the internet (and therefore not synchronize time through NTP).
 Also, [HA/MQTT](#home-assistant--mqtt) is not possible.

 ![APmode](img/apmode.png)